tudocomp/tudocomp/docs/Documentation.md

-`m.option("...")` declares an option with a specific name, and the `.dynamic()` indicates that these are runtime options, as opposed to "templated" ones (We'll look at those in the next section).
+`m.option("...")` declares an option with a specific name, and the `.dynamic()` indicates that these are runtime options, as opposed to "templated" ones (We will look at those in the next section).

 The argument of `dynamic()` is optional, and provides a default value if given.
-In our case, we want to default to no sleep calls, and using the `%` symbol.
+In our case, we want to default to no sleep calls, and to the usage of the `%` symbol.

-We then can go ahead and starting querying the value of these options in the implementation, by using the `env().option("...").as_...` family of methods:
+After defining these options, we can query the value of these options in the implementation by using the `env().option("...").as_...` family of methods:

 ~~~ { .cpp }
 class ExampleCompressor: public Compressor {